Great Barrier Reef and Islands, Queensland, Australia

 Orpheus has a rich cultural heritage, dating back to the 1930s when the lodge was run with the assistance of local indigenous people.
 Still today, the indigenous employees play an integral role in the daily operations of the lodge and their expert knowledge of the region makes for an unforgettable cultural experience.
 Enjoy an indigenous led tour and learn about the culturally rich Palm Islands archipelago.

 All rooms, suites and villa's are offering a unique ambience and a beautiful balance between contemporary and a minimalist island aesthetic, offering utter comfort in a laid-back luxe setting.
-The newly refurbished accommodation offers natural color schemes, blonde timbers, crisp white linen, 32 inch LED TV's, iPod docking stations and Daintree Essentials guest amenities to ensure a tranquil sanctuary for you to unwind in.
+The newly refurbished accommodation offers natural colour schemes, blonde timbers, crisp white linen, 32 inch LED TV's, and Daintree Essentials guest amenities to ensure a tranquil sanctuary for you to unwind in.
 From your private terrace you enjoy a view over the Coral Sea.

 The Beachfront Villa is the only room type that sleeps four guests in two bedrooms.
 Each bedroom has its own bathroom, and from your private terrace you enjoy a magnificent view over the Coral Sea.